FIWARE/tutorials.Step-by-Step/docs/iot-agent-json.md

 There is no practical difference between communicating using a JSON payload and communicating using the Ultralight plain text payload - provided that the basis of that communication - in other words the fundamental protocol defining how the messages are passed between the components remains the same.
-Obviously the parsing of JSON payloads within the IoT Agent - the convertion of messages from JSON to NGSI and vice-versa will be unique to the JSON IoT Agent.
+Obviously the parsing of JSON payloads within the IoT Agent - the conversion of messages from JSON to NGSI and vice-versa will be unique to the JSON IoT Agent.

-A direct comparision of the two IoT Agents can be seen below:
+A direct comparison of the two IoT Agents can be seen below:

 | IoT Agent for Ultralight                                            | IoT Agent for JSON                                                  | Protocol's Area of Concern |
 | ------------------------------------------------------------------- | ------------------------------------------------------------------- | -------------------------- |